Here's what you need to know about Belarus athlete Krystsina Tsimanouskaya and what's happening at the Tokyo Olympics

+Where is Belarus?
 Who is Krystsina Tsimanouskaya?
-Where is Belarus and why did the country try to 'force' the sprinter to return home?
+Why did the country try to 'force' the sprinter to return home?

 Belarusian sprinter, Krystsina Tsimanouskaya, has made headlines after her Olympic team allegedly tried to force her to return to her native country during the Tokyo Olympics 2020.
 Here’s what you need to know.